 In order to repair muscle structure and function, you have to feed your body with protein.

-Protein also plays an important role in maintenance of immune function, especially in athletes and physically active individuals (1).
+Protein also plays an important role in maintenance of immune function.
+This is especially true in athletes and physically active people.(1)

 Beside the importance of maintaining muscle mass from a health point of view, there is plenty of interest from the recreational fitness sphere, too.
 Active individuals and athletes make use of a protein-rich diet, combined with resistance training, to help them build muscle mass.

 How much protein do I need?

 It’s clear how essential the protein is in order to maintain a healthy skeletal muscle mass.
 But how much do you actually need?
 Does everyone need the same amount?
 And when’s best to get it?